dechamps/FlexASIO/README.md

 Among other things, this makes it possible to emulate a typical Windows application that opens an audio device in *shared mode*.
 This means other applications can use the same audio devices at the same time, with the Windows audio engine mixing the various audio streams.
-Others universal ASIO drivers do not offer this functionality as they always open audio devices in *exclusive mode*.
+Other universal ASIO drivers do not offer this functionality as they always open audio devices in *exclusive mode*.